 - You will be scored on all of your work today.
-It isn't just about your finished product, engineering is a journey and we want to know how you have arrived at your final prototype. - The marking criteria can be found on the back pages of your Airbus Student Booklet (direct students to look at pages 12 and 13) so it is a good idea to have a look at this to see how you can score marks.
+It isn't just about your finished product, engineering is a journey and we want to know how you have arrived at your final prototype. - The marking criteria can be found on the back pages of your Student Booklet (direct students to look at pages 12 and 13) so it is a good idea to have a look at this to see how you can score marks.
 You will need to do well in all the areas in order to score highly. - You do not get marks for having money left at the end of the challenge but we are looking at how you have spent your budget.

 - Engineering Shop This will open later.
-You have 120 Faradays to spend in the shop but supplies are limited.
-If you buy something you don't need/want you can sell some of these back to the shop for half price as long as they unused but we will be looking at how often you do this as it tells us how good your team is at planning.
-The shop does not negotiate and does not do deals so don't even try! - Mention Bargain Bin if using - Details of what is available to buy are in your Student Handbook.
+You have 120 Faradays on your credit card to spend in the shop but supplies are limited.
+If you buy something you don't need/want you can sell some of these back to the shop for half price as long as they are unused but we will be looking at how often you do this as it tells us how good your team is at planning.
+The shop does not negotiate and does not do deals so don't even try!
+We also don't give overdrafts or loans so don't go over your spend limit. - Details of what is available to buy are in your Student Handbook.
 You MUST read this as it tells you important information and will prevent you buying things you cannot use. - Point out the Cutting Station and Hire centre and explain rules for trade card. - How To sheets you can take two at a time to your table but please return them to the centre table when you have finished with them.
-These sheets will help you with some of the aspects of your designs and some of them MUST be read before you try to connect some of the equipment. - Airbus student booklet.
+These sheets will help you with some of the aspects of your designs and some of them MUST be read before you try to connect some of the equipment. - Student booklet.
 This MUST be read if you want to have any chance of winning.
-There are many things in the book that are essential to score marks that your challenge leader will not tell you and you will only find out by reading.
-Yhou can write in this booklet if you want as it is yours to keep. - STEM consultant We will help you but we will not tell you what to do or do it for you.
+You can write in this booklet if you want as it is yours to keep. - Engineering consultant You can ask for help but only if your team has worked together to try to solve the problem first.